Christmas Cactus is a popular cactus plant grown indoors that produces beautiful pink blooms during the time of Christmas.

 - Cover the seed tray with clear plastic wrap or enclose it in a plastic bag to maintain high humidity levels.

-- Maintain the temperature between 70 to 75 F to see the seedling sprout.
+- Maintain the temperature between 70 to 75°F to see the seedling sprout.

-Normally, it would take 2 to 3 weeks to germinate the Christmas Cactus seeds.
+It would take 2 to 3 weeks to germinate the Christmas Cactus seeds.

 Step 3: Transplanting the Sprouts